GitHub Issue Management: Best Practices for Defect Tracking

 When linking issues and pull requests on GitHub, you can establish a clear connection between tasks and corresponding code changes.
 This can help you track progress, streamline collaboration, and simplify the management of large projects.
 By effectively linking issues and pull requests, you can improve the efficiency and transparency of your development process.

-GitHub issue integration with test management, showing how test cases and defects are linked within GitHub issues.
+GitHub issue tracking integration showing how tasks and defects are linked within GitHub issues.

-So, as you can see 👀 install a connection between both platforms and manage GitHub issues you need to fill in a GitHub API Token.
-To find it follow — your GitHub users’ Account settings, after then Developers Settings and Tokens.
-Select scopes, check repo (for full access to public/private repositories, including issues) all that you need.
+So, as you can see 👀 to install a connection between both platforms and manage GitHub issues, you need to fill in a GitHub API Token.
+To find it, go to your GitHub user’s Account settings, then Developer Settings and Tokens.
+Select scopes, check repo (for full access to public/private repositories, including issues) and everything else you need.
 Generate your personal access token at the bottom.
 Copy the GitHub token immediately, as it will not be shown again.
-Your token is now ready for use in managing GitHub issues with test management integration.
+Your token is now ready for use in managing GitHub issues with Testomat.io.

-Step-by-step guide on generating a GitHub token, highlighting the necessary settings for API access and integration.
+Step-by-step guide on generating a GitHub token, highlighting the necessary settings for API access.

-From now you can directly push and link related issues identified during testing to GitHub.
-For existing issues paste URL query of a specific issue.
+From now on you can directly push and link related issues identified during testing to GitHub.
+For existing issues, paste the URL query of a specific issue.

-Screenshot demonstrating how to link GitHub issues on the fly, showing the process of associating issues with test cases or tasks.
+Screenshot demonstrating how to link GitHub issues on the fly, showing the process of associating issues with tasks.

-In the same way, you can quickly create and link Defects for any failed tests.
-With IDs auto-linking new issues are automatically linked after creation, enabling direct GitHub issue status lookup in the test management system.
+In the same way, you can quickly create and link defects for any failed tests.
+New issues are linked back to their source after creation, enabling a direct GitHub issue status lookup inside Testomat.io.

-Screenshot showing the process of creating and linking defects on the fly within a test management system.
+Screenshot showing the process of creating and linking defects on the fly.

-With an advanced issue search system, you may track issues by issue types, status, priority, test results & coverage, by @mention collaborators.
-Moreover, you can use custom fields, tags, labels and folders to organize your test cases effectively.
+With an advanced issue search, you can track issues by type, status, priority, results and coverage, and by @mentioned collaborators.
+Moreover, you can use custom fields, tags, labels, and folders to organize your work effectively.

 Dashboard displaying defect analytics, with charts and metrics summarizing defect status, severity, and trends over time.